thomashirtz/notion-scholar/README.md

 ## Tips
 ### Bibtex keys

 When uploading a BibTex file into the database, the BibTex citekey will be mapped to the property "filename".
-This is because it seems convenient to have the same name for the key and the filename.
-It is therefore advised to change the citekey before uploading to Notion.
+This is because it seems convenient to have the same name for the key and the filename. **It is therefore advised to change the citekey before uploading to Notion.** (If you want to change it manually afterwards you would need to change both the `Bibtex` and the `Filename` property, which is not very convinient.)

 This is ~ the nomenclature I used for the citekey [(source)](https://academia.stackexchange.com/a/139742).
 Feel free to take inspiration:

-<details><summary>Nomenclature</summary>
+<details><summary>Nomenclature tips</summary>

 **Filename:**
 `aaaayyyyxxxx.pdf`